 website: http://math25.net, email: email@example.com, cell phone: (541) 357-7551, Discord server: https://discord.gg/8KMC5BR

 (Notes: During the school year it works best to communicate with me using the above LCC email.
 Please do not use my LCC office phone or moodle's messages.
-During the summer, when I am not teaching, it is best to contact me using my home email: firstname.lastname@example.org.)
+During the summer or winter break, when I am not teaching, it is best to contact me using my home email: firstname.lastname@example.org.)

 After passing Math 25, students will be able to...

-Health: use facts and formulas to measure calories, metabolism, body fat, and exercise—and be able to explain the practical uses and limitations of these calculations.
+Health: use facts and formulas to measure calories, metabolism, and exercise—and be able to explain the practical uses and limitations of these calculations.